-- The bus driver will file a misconduct report with the building principal of the school the student attends.
+A misconduct report will be filed with the building principal of the school the student attends by the bus driver.
 The building principal will, on the first reported offense, mail a copy of the bus conduct report to the student's parents or guardian.
-The exception to this rule is the possession or use of controlled substances, smoking, or alcoholic beverages on the bus, which shall result in immediate suspension from the bus. - 2.
-If the bus driver files a second misconduct report, the building principal will take appropriate corrective action, which may result in taking away the student's privilege of riding the school bus for up to three (3) school days.
+The exception to this rule is the possession or use of controlled substances, smoking, or alcoholic beverages on the bus which shall result in immediate suspension from the bus.

+- 2. If a second misconduct report is filed by the bus driver, the building principal will take appropriate corrective action which may result in taking away the student's privilege of riding the school bus for up to three (3) school days.
 The building principal will notify the parent or guardian of his/her decision by phone followed by a letter to the student's parent or guardian, with a copy of the bus conduct report attached.
-A copy of this letter is to be sent to the supervisor of transportation. - 3.
-If a student is suspended from riding a bus a second time, the student and his/her parent or guardian will be required to meet with the principal and bus driver before his/her privilege of riding the bus will be restored. - 4.
-If a third suspension is invoked, the student may lose bus privileges for the remainder of the school year. - 5.
-During any suspension from bus riding privileges, it will be the parent's/guardian's responsibility to transport the student to and from school. - 6.
+A copy of this letter is to be sent to the supervisor of transportation. - If a student is suspended from riding a bus a second time, the student and his/her parent or guardian will be required to meet with the principal and bus driver before his/her privilege of riding the bus will be restored. - 4.
+If a third suspension is invoked, the student may lose bus privileges for the remainder of the school year. - During any suspension from bus riding privileges, it will be the parent's/guardian's responsibility to transport the student to and from school. - 6.
 The cost to repair vandalism shall be paid to the bus owner by the responsible student or the student's parents or guardian.
-Failure to reimburse the owner or make suitable arrangements with the owner within thirty (30) days may result in the loss or riding privileges until settlement is made.
+Failure to reimburse the owner or make suitable arrangements with the owner within thirty (30) days, may result in the loss or riding privileges until settlement is made.